 (d) Plants are being used as an alternative vaccine production system.

-Explanation: Molecular farming is the process through which edible vaccine are produced.
+Explanation: Molecular farming is the process through which edible vaccines are produced.

 Q.9 Consider the statements provided below and mark the correct option.